Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 - *UpdateMetaData:* The redeemer allows for updating the metadata attached to the UTxO sitting at the script address.

-  - validate that merchantNFT is being spent.
+  - validate that Service UTxO with a Service NFT is being spent.
   - updates the metadata of the Reference NFT token and sends the token to the spending end point

 - *RemoveService:* The redeemer allows the removal of a service by a merchant from the subscription system.

-  - validate merchentNFT is being spent.
+  - validate ServiceNFT is being spent.
   - Removes all the Reference NFT tokens to another external address.
 \

-=== Subscriber Multi-validator
+=== Account Multi-validator

 ==== Parameter
 \